Merkin Valdez: Toronto Blue Jays

 On January 20, 2010, Valdez was traded to the Toronto Blue Jays in exchange for cash considerations.
 He appeared in two games with the Blue Jays during the season, spending most of the season with the Las Vegas 51s.
 Valdez became a free agent following the season.

 Los Angeles Dodgers

 On February 2, 2011, Valdez was signed to a minor league contract by the Los Angeles Dodgers.
 The Dodgers assigned him to the Triple-A Albuquerque Isotopes.
 Valdez opted out of his contract on July 18 and became a free agent.
 He had appeared in 38 games with the Isotopes with a 4–2 record, a 3.58 ERA, 43 strikeouts, and 5 saves.

 Texas Rangers

 On July 24, 2011, Valdez signed a minor league contract with the Texas Rangers.
 He was assigned to the Triple-A Round Rock Express, and had his contract selected on September 1.
-In 5 games for Texas, Valdez posted a 6.23 ERA with 6 strikeouts across 4 1/3 innings pitched.
-He cleared waivers and was sent outright to Triple-A and elected free agency on November 4.
+In five appearances for Texas, Valdez posted a 6.23 ERA with 6 strikeouts across 4 1/3 innings pitched.
+On November 2, Valdez was removed from the 40-man roster and sent outright to Triple-A Oklahoma City.
+He elected free agency two days later.